 The bill amends Chapter 5-34 of the General Laws, which governs nursing regulations, by establishing a Board of Nurse Registration and Nursing Education with a new composition of fifteen members, including twelve professional nurses, one practical nurse, and two public members.
 The term of office for board members is extended from three to four years, and no member shall serve more than two consecutive terms.

-Further amendments include the creation of a hearing committee to review findings and proposed decisions regarding accusations against nurses, with a mandate for the committee to issue decisions within six months.
-The bill ensures that no board member involved in the investigation can participate in the hearing to maintain impartiality.
+The bill introduces a hearing committee to review findings and proposed decisions regarding accusations against nurses, with a mandate for the committee to issue decisions within six months.
+It ensures that no board member involved in the investigation can participate in the hearing to maintain impartiality.

 Statutes affected: